NINTENDO GAME BOY

 Initially, Pojitnov did not get rich from his idea due to the many unauthorised cloned versions of the game.
 By 1989, around half a dozen companies were claiming rights to create and distribute the Tetris game.
 However, in 1996, the rights to the game reverted from the Russian state to Pajitnov himself and The Tetris Company was founded, and many legal battles with various companies were to follow.

 For those of you not familiar with Tetris, the basic idea of the game is to rotate falling blocks (geometric shapes to be precise) to make them fall into neat horizontal rows at the bottom of the screen.
 Once a row is completely filled it disappears.
 Colour versions of the game eventually appeared, fuelling the popularity of the game once again.

-Atari launched the Lynx in 1989 as a competitior to the Game Boy, but despite being superior in almost every way, it's high price and limited battery life meant it would never be able to compete.
+Atari launched the Lynx in 1989 as a competitor to the Game Boy, but despite being superior in almost every way, it's high price and limited battery life meant it would never be able to compete.
 The Sega Game Gear also suffered from similar problems as the Lynx.

-The Game Boy Color also featured an advanced Z80 processor which was twice as fast as the Game Boy and had four times as much memory.
+The Game Boy Color also featured an advanced Z80 processor which was twice as fast as the original Game Boy and had four times as much memory.

 Launch date: April 21st (Japan), July 31 1989 (North America)

 CPU: Sharp LR 35902 Core running at 4.19 MHz